rjray/notebook/writing/clojure-tsp.md

 the new "previous" for the next iteration.

-At the end, the final row is left with just one column allocated, the column for which the set-index is *(S-{x})* (*x* being the anchored vertex).
+At the end, the final row is left with just one column allocated, the column for which the set-index is $S$.
 That column will have the total cost values based on each non-anchor element, and the aggregate function will be applied to these.

 ### Preamble